jpmattia/jpmattia.github.io/_pages/newhome.md

 ### A new home for JP and Laura.

-{% include gallery id="layouts_gallery" caption="Photos from the listing of our new house, and we just hear that it was recorded by the county.
+{% include gallery id="layouts_gallery" caption="Photos from the listing of our new house, and we just heard that it was recorded by the county.
 Woohoo!" %}